glami/sansa/README.md

 address = {New York, NY, USA}, url = {https://doi.org/10.1145/3604915.3608827},
 doi = {10.1145/3604915.3608827},
-abstract = {In the&nbsp;field of recommender systems, shallow autoencoders have recently gained significant attention.
-One of the&nbsp;most highly acclaimed shallow autoencoders is easer, favored for its competitive recommendation accuracy and simultaneous simplicity.
-However, the&nbsp;poor scalability of easer (both in time and especially in memory) severely restricts its use in production environments with vast item sets.
-In this paper, we propose a&nbsp;hyperefficient factorization technique for sparse approximate inversion of the&nbsp;data-Gram matrix used in easer.
-The&nbsp;resulting autoencoder, sansa, is an&nbsp;end-to-end sparse solution with prescribable density and almost arbitrarily low memory requirements — even for training.
-As such, sansa allows us to effortlessly scale the&nbsp;concept of easer to millions of items and beyond.}, booktitle = {Proceedings of the 17th ACM Conference on Recommender Systems}, pages = {763–770}, numpages = {8}, keywords = {Numerical approximation, Algorithm scalability, Sparse autoencoders, Sparse approximate inverse}, location = {Singapore, Singapore}, series = {RecSys '23}
+abstract = {In the field of recommender systems, shallow autoencoders have recently gained significant attention.
+One of the most highly acclaimed shallow autoencoders is easer, favored for its competitive recommendation accuracy and simultaneous simplicity.
+However, the poor scalability of easer (both in time and especially in memory) severely restricts its use in production environments with vast item sets.
+In this paper, we propose a hyperefficient factorization technique for sparse approximate inversion of the data-Gram matrix used in easer.
+The resulting autoencoder, sansa, is an end-to-end sparse solution with prescribable density and almost arbitrarily low memory requirements — even for training.
+As such, sansa allows us to effortlessly scale the concept of easer to millions of items and beyond.}, booktitle = {Proceedings of the 17th ACM Conference on Recommender Systems}, pages = {763–770}, numpages = {8}, keywords = {Algorithm scalability, Numerical approximation, Sparse approximate inverse, Sparse autoencoders}, location = {Singapore, Singapore}, series = {RecSys '23}
 }